 (2) Exception.
 New vehicles operating in existing stations may have a floor height within plus or minus 1-1/2 inches of the platform height.
-At key stations, the horizontal gap between at least one door of each such vehicle and the platform shall be no greater than 3 inches.
+At key stations, the horizontal gap between at least one accessible door of each such vehicle and the platform shall be no greater than 3 inches.

-The ability to closely align new vehicles with existing station platforms is limited by the rail-to-platform height and the vertical distance between the track and the platform.
+The ability to closely align new cars with existing station platforms is limited by the railto-platform height and the vertical distance between the track and the platform.
 Existing stations are not required to be altered under the ADA, unless they are a "key" station.
-This provision allows new vehicles serving existing stations, including key stations, a greater vertical tolerance since the existing platform height may make the 5/8 inch tolerance infeasible.
-Nevertheless, the goal is for the vehicle floor and platform to be at the same height.
-The greater allowance under this provision is not an excuse to create unnecessary barriers.
+This provision allows new cars serving existing stations, including key stations, a greater vertical tolerance since the variability in existing platform height may make the 5/8 inch tolerance infeasible.

-A consistent horizontal gap along all vehicles of a train may not be feasible due to the design of existing stations, such as those that have curved platforms.
-(This, however, is more pertinent to commuter and rapid rail stations).
-In view of this, the three-inch horizontal gap requirement has been limited only to key stations, which are required to be made accessible under the ADA, and does not apply to other existing stations.
-Further, only one door of a new vehicle is required to meet the 3 inch gap requirement since, in the case of curved stations, a uniform gap cannot be achieved along the entire side a vehicle.
-A transit system could, as one transit operator has suggested, designate on e location where such tolerances are achieved along a portion of a curved station platform.
-New vehicles could be ordered with a slight sill protrusion to reduce the horizontal gap in stations where a wider gap currently exists.
+Achieving a consistent horizontal gap along the cars of a train is not feasible at stations with curved platforms.
+In view of this, the three inch horizontal gap requirement has been limited only to key stations which are required to be made accessible under the ADA, and does not apply to other existing stations.
+Further, only one door of a new car is required to meet the three inch gap requirement since, in the case of curved stations, a uniform gap cannot be achieved along the side of a car.
+A system could, as one transit operator has suggested, designate one location where such tolerances are achieved along a portion of a curved station platform.
+Also, new cars could be ordered with a slight sill protrusion to reduce the horizontal gap in stations where a wider gap currently exists.